OlegAngelo/what-can-i-cook-api/README.md

 # Contributing

 1. Fork the project
-2. follow steps from "How to run locally"
+2. follow steps from "Installation"
 3. create a new branch from `development` branch with the following template : `<name of developer>-<what-are-you-applying>`
 	- Example branch name: `dylan-converting-cookies-into-localstorage`
 	```bash